Huey Long in culture: Other novels

+Max Allan Collins's 1995 novel Blood and Thunder, the seventh entry in his series featuring hard-boiled private eye Nate Heller, depicts the detective as being hired as a bodyguard for Long, then, failing to prevent his assassination, investigating that crime to see if there was more to it than met the eye.

-Theatre, music, television and games
+Theatre, music and television

 Long's cultural influence is also felt in drama.
-In Tennessee Williams' play A Streetcar Named Desire (1947), Stanley Kowalski cites Long while claiming that he is "king" of his New Orleans apartment.
+In Tennessee Williams' play A Streetcar Named Desire (1947), Stanley Kowalski cites Hugh Long while claiming, "I'm the King around here" inside his New Orleans apartment.
 Two made-for-TV docudramas about Long have been produced: The Life and Assassination of the Kingfish (1977), starring Ed Asner, and Kingfish: A Story of Huey P. Long (1995), starring John Goodman.
 Long was the subject of a 1985 Ken Burns-directed documentary.
 In music, singer-songwriter Randy Newman featured Long in two songs on the 1974 album Good Old Boys.

 Long's name was the inspiration for the Disney cartoon character "Huey" of the duck triplets Huey, Dewey, and Louie.

-He is often used in Hearts of Iron IV video game mods.
-The most notable one being in Kaiserreich where he is portrayed as the leader of the American First Party, a right-wing populist party, which often engages in the Second American Civil War.
-This has led to renewed interest in Long among certain subsects of Generation Z.